phil-blain/CICE-Consortium-About-Us-wiki/Documentation-Workflow-Guidance.md

 Using Sphinx
 ~~~~~~~~~~~~

-We recommend that you use `readthedocs.org <https://readthedocs.org>`_ to test documentation
+We recommend that you use [readthedocs.org](https://readthedocs.org) to test documentation.
-(see :ref:`moddocs`).
 However, it is also possible to use Sphinx to build and test documentation.
 If you choose to follow this workflow, below are some tips for using Sphinx.

 Installing Sphinx
 `````````````````

 Sphinx must be installed once on each platform.
-See `Sphinx <http://www.sphinx-doc.org/en/stable/>`_ or `Installing Sphinx <http://www.sphinx-doc.org/en/stable/install.html>`_ for details.
+See [Sphinx](http://www.sphinx-doc.org/en/stable/) or [Installing Sphinx](http://www.sphinx-doc.org/en/stable/install.html) for details.
 Below are the commands for installing Sphinx on a mac laptop at the command line.
 Other platforms may require other steps. ::